 Among the Nation's Best for Orthopedics

-U.S.News & World Report named Jefferson among the best hospitals in the nation for Orthopedics.
+U.S.News & World Report named Thomas Jefferson University Hospital among the best hospitals in the nation for Orthopedics.

 Any disease of the spine, whether a spinal tumor, deformity, stenosis, degenerative disc disease or other trauma requires expert care.
 At Jefferson Hospitals in Philadelphia, you can count on the highly experienced and trained intensivists, physiatrists, oncologists, orthopedists, neurologists and pain management specialists – to provide a full continuum of spine management.

 Spinal trauma, spinal deformity and degenerative spine diseases are areas in which Jefferson has significant expertise.
 Jefferson neurosurgeons treat more patients with disorders of the spine and spinal cord than any other program in the Northeast.
 Each year, our neurosurgeons perform more than 1,500 spine procedures, from herniated disk surgeries to complex anterior and posterior reconstructive instrumentation-based procedures.

 And yet, in diagnosing and treating patients, our goal is to avoid surgery.
 Whenever possible, we will help you to identify and undergo nonsurgical treatments.
 We believe strongly in the "team approach" to care.

 Our neurosurgeons can help develop a unique treatment plan for each patient so that you can receive the comprehensive treatment you deserve.
 In fact, we've spent years fostering strong relationships across Jefferson so we can be sure that each patient's care is coordinated seamlessly across specialties.

 Our neurosurgeons are active in clinical research initiatives to investigate new technologies and techniques, and we continually coordinate and participate in clinical trials for the benefit of our patients.